iconify/website/docs/usage/css/tailwind/options.md

 }
 ```

-This can be used, in combination with default selectors to swap icon on hover without duplicating CSS:
+This can be used in combination with default selectors to swap icon on hover without duplicating CSS:

 ```yaml
 src: usage/tailwind/override.js